Geoffrey Tovey: Publications

 He was the co-author of 70 papers between 1944 and 1978 and also published Techniques of fluid balance: Principles and management of water and electrolyte therapy (1957).

 Honours

 Tovey was appointed CBE in 1977.
-Additionally, the Geoffrey Tovey Academic Centre at Bristol University commemorates him.
+Additionally, the Geoffrey Tovey Academic Centre at the University of Bristol commemorates him.
 Tovey served as President of the International Society of Blood Transfusion from 1973 to 1976.

 Personal life

 Tovey married Margaret Davies in 1941.
 They had two sons, Charles and Stuart Charles died in 1973, leaving behind a grandson, James, who regained contact with Geoffrey, Margaret and Stuart in 1994.
 As an enthusiastic genealogist in his spare time, Geoffrey traced his family history back to 1577; where records show a William Tovie as owner of The George Inn, Norton St Philip, Somerset, today claimed as one of the oldest public houses in the UK, first licensed to sell alcohol in 1397.